androidnotes/androidnotes.github.io/_posts/2016-01-05-ux-design-for-mobile-devs.markdown

 title:  "UX Design for Mobile Developers"
 date:   2016-01-05 00:00:00
 categories: [skims, design]
+description: "Mobile developers ultimately care for the users.
+If we want to build apps that cater to users' needs, then it makes sense to design our apps for them."
 ---
 Mobile developers ultimately care for the users.
 If we want to build apps that cater to users' needs, then it makes sense to design our apps for them.
 [UX Design for Mobile Developers](https://www.udacity.com/course/ux-design-for-mobile-developers--ud849) by Google at Udacity is a course targeted to us developers to help us build our next 5-star app.